C4Q/AC3.2-OAuth2/README.md

   - Use the [Slack Scope Documentation](https://api.slack.com/docs/oauth-scopes) to select what scopes you'd like (keep it minimal)
   - When you get an `access_token`, store it in `UserDefaults` for future use.
 (On launch, check for the existance of the token to bypass having to go through the OAuth flow on every run)
   - Make a single, basic request to any [SlackAPI endpoint](https://api.slack.com/methods) using your token to verify that it is working.
+  - Add two buttons to your storyboard, one for logging in to Github and the other to log into Slack.
+Tapping on the button should start the OAuth process for their respective API.
+(This means that the OAuth process should not happen immediately on application launch.

 #### Optional
 2. Add a collection view to our Gitrest app, populate it with your starred repos